armcknight/forgery/README.md

 - [ ] add option to create a cron job from the current invocation
 - [ ] allow listing multiple organizations
 - [x] update submodules recursivey, with an option to rebase them in `sync`
+- [ ] add a `status` command to report current status of all managed repos